schallis/cloudformation-demo/README.md

 ## 6. Now, let's construct one your workloads
 ---------------------------------------------

-It might be helpful to draw out the components to help determine what we will need in our template
+It might be helpful to draw out the components to help determine what we will need in our template.

+You can build upon these templates and add features such as:
+- A Load Balancer
+- An Output specifying the URL of the load balancer
+- A userdata script to bootstrap the EC2 instance
+-

 Further Learning